-Policy 2: Provide a local Government that is accountable, well managed, financially sound, and accessible to all residents.
+Policy 1: Provide a local Government that is accountable, well managed, financially sound, and accessible to all residents.

-Action 1.2.1: Hold public information meetings on all major town development initiatives.
+Action 1.1.1: Hold public information meetings on all major town development initiatives.
 Bring important and costly initiatives to a public vote.

-Action 1.2.2: Promote effective communication across all town boards, employees, and residents through regularly scheduled cross-board public meetings and effective written communications across all parties.
+Action 1.1.2: Promote effective communication across all town boards by utilizing Selectboard ex-officios.

-Action 1.2.3: Encourage public comment and discussion at all public meetings.
+Action 1.1.3: Encourage public comment and discussion at all public meetings.

-Action 1.2.4: Publish clearly defined performance objectives for all public employees.
-Encourage resident participation in goal development and performance feedback.
+Action 1.1.4: Publish clearly defined performance objectives for all public employees.

-Action 1.2.5: Review compensation and benefit packages for competitiveness to ensure fair and reasonable compensation of employees.
-Provide performance based compensation to reward desired performance, discourage under-performance.
+Action 1.1.5: Review compensation and benefit packages for competitiveness to ensure fair and reasonable compensation of employees.
+Explore performance based compensation to reward desired performance, discourage under-performance.

-Action 1.2.6: Audit all town finances for appropriateness of accounting standards applied and recommendations for improved finance management.
+Action 1.1.6: Audit all town finances for appropriateness of accounting standards applied and recommendations for improved finance management.

-Action 1.2.7: Identify capital requirements for large projects.
+Action 1.1.7: Identify capital requirements for large projects.
 Identify funding opportunities.
-Develop a capital plan and budget proposal, grant opportunities and bond availability options to the public a minimum of once a year at town meeting.
+Develop and present a capital plan and budget proposal, grant opportunities and bond availability options to the public a minimum of once a year at town meeting.

-Action 1.2.8: Hold the annual town meeting during nighttime hours or on a weekend to allow for the attendance of a greater number of the public.
+Action 1.1.8: Explore holding the annual town meeting during nighttime hours or on a weekend to allow for the attendance of a greater number of the public.

-Action 1.2.9: Enhance functionality and security of the town website.
+Action 1.1.9: Enhance functionality and security of the town website.

-Action 1.2.10 More effectively utilize electronic communications for "push notifications" of town events, meetings, surveys.
+Actions 1.1.10 More effectively utilize electronic communications for "push notifications" of town events, meetings, surveys.